ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab004.md

 3. Connect the red/positive side rail to one end of the 10k resistor.
 4. Connect the other end of the 10k Ohm resistor to both one end of the photoresistor and to analog pin 0 (A0).
 5. Connect the other end of the photoresistor to the negative side rail.
-6. Connect digital pin 13 to the positive lead of the LED (the longer lead is the positive lead).
+6. Connect digital pin 11 (a PWM pin) to the positive lead of the LED (the longer lead is the positive lead).
 7. Connect the other lead from the LED to the 330 Ohm resistor.
 8. Connect the other end of the 330 Ohm resistor to the negative side rail.

 ## Using Pulse Width Modulation (PWM)
 Pulse Width Modulation (PWM) is a technique for simulating analog values on a digital pin.
 There are several digital pins on Arduino boards that support PWM depending on the board you are using.
-For example, the Arduino Yun you are using in this lab supports 8-bit (0-255) PWM on digital pins 3, 5, 6, 9, 10, 11, and 13 using the <code>analogWrite()</code> function.
+For example, the Arduino you are using in this lab supports 8-bit (0-255) PWM on digital pins 3, 5, 6, 9, 10, 11, and 13 using the <code>analogWrite()</code> function.

 PWM simulates analog data by creating a square wave (basically a repeating switch between on and off) where the duration of 'on' time is the pulse width.
 If the square wave has a 50% pulse width (more commonly known as a duty cycle), then the output from that pin is equal amounts on and off.
 If the duty cycle is 25% then the output from the pin will be on for only one-quarter of the duty cycle (inversely it will be off for three times as long as it is on - 25% on, 75% off).